Jump to section

 It is also useful to state why you are delegating the task to that person.

-“When you select people to delegate to, tell them why you chose them specifically and how you hope to see this help them grow,” says Alex Cavoulacos, founder of The Muse.
+“When you select people to delegate to, tell them why you chose them specifically and how you hope to see this help them grow.”

 3. Identify the deadline for completion

-If you think the employee might need some revision time, build it up front so that you do not end up at the deadline with an outcome that is different from the one you wanted.
+If you think the employee might need some revision time, build it upfront.
+This ensures that you do not end up at the deadline with an outcome that is different from the one you wanted.

-When setting the deadline, take into account where the delegated task fits in with the person’s existing job responsibilities.
+When setting the deadline, consider where the delegated task fits in with the person’s existing job responsibilities.

 4. Outline the level of authority